GioGonzalez212/Projects/README.md

 ***
 * [Repository](https://github.com/ED2-MetaTagging/NETC-Project/tree/NETC-Flask)

 The US Navy project website page cannot be accessed as of this moment due to the AWS server being toggled off by order of the sponsor.
 Therefore, I provided the repository which contains all relevant files.
 The **project documentation** is located in the files above in docx format.
+Click on the file, then download on the right hand-side.
 ***